- While Mima is filming the rape scene, the actor playing her rapist apologizes to her between takes.Actor: Im so sorry.

 - In the Japanese, Mima slips into a local dialect when talking with her mother.

-- Becomes creepy later on, but it's sort of heartwarming when Mr Me-Mania defends Mima during her last concert from some punks throwing cans at her onstage.
+- Even though he turns out to be an unhinged creep, It's sort of heartwarming when Me-Mania defends Mima during her last concert from some punks throwing cans at her onstage.
 He gets beaten up for her, and when the crowd sees the punks off, Mima offers him a small smile of thanks, which he happily reciprocates.

-- The fact that, in spite of everything, Mima willingly dives in front of a bus to save Rumi.
+- The fact that, in spite of everything Rumi's done, Mima willingly dives in front of a lorry to save her.
 And succeeds.

 - When filming the last scene of Double Bind, all of Mima's coworkers are impressed by how amazing her acting is, and when she bumps into a fellow cast member later, the older woman takes a moment to congratulate Mima on doing such a good job.
 As much as the film uses the Horrible Hollywood trope, the people aren't all bad.